Nov 7, 2011

 Freeze drying samples

-For some of the analyses (e.g. micropaleontological census, elemental analyses, grain size, etc.) it is preferable that the sediment is freeze dried rather than oven dried.
-The process of freeze drying (also known as lyophilization) is preferable to oven drying because it removes the water content without greatly altering the physical structure of the sediment.
-As a result, sediments containing clay are much easier to handle as they remain friable, foraminifera abreakage resulting from contraction of the sediment during drying is also reduced as it is the formation of carbonate agregates on the surface of calcareous microfossils due to carbonate re-precipitation.
+Freeze-drying it’s preferable to oven drying because it removes the water content without greatly altering the physical structure of the sediment.
+As a result, sediments containing clay are much easier to handle (they remain friable) and diatom or foraminifera breakage, resulting from contraction of the sediment during drying, is greatly reduced.
+Furthermore, the formation of carbonate aggregates on the surface of calcareous microfossils due to carbonate re-precipitation, which may change their isotopic composition, is also prevented.

 Sep 26, 2011